 The journey to becoming a Jewish spiritual adult (a bar/bat mitzvah) is a partnership between parents and the synagogue: providing engaging Jewish activities such as holidays, Shabbat, life cycle celebrations and services in which to participate.
-Participating in religious school is an important component of this as it is at synagogue religious school that one learns about the value of Jewish community, learns about the Jewish tradition and heritage, and learns Jewish music, prayers and rituals.
+Participating in Jewish learning and synagogue life is an important component of this journey as it is here that one learns about the value of Jewish community, learns about the Jewish tradition and heritage, and learns Jewish music, prayers, and rituals.

 A Bar/Bat Mitzvah may have the honor of officially marking their becoming Bar/Bat Mitzvah at a TBO service only after having completed at least three (3) consecutive years of religious school at our congregation.
 For those students with special needs that pose difficulty to participating in religious school, we can work together with the parents, the student, the rabbi, and the educator to design a curriculum and timeline that meets the needs of the student and fulfills the religious aspects of the celebration.